bdlow/UT210E/README.md

 Any I2C setup can be used to read and write the EEPROM.
 Below is one arrangement using the [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) and a cheap SOIC8 clip.
 The SOIC8 clip cable is terminated to an IDC connector, making for convenient connection to each of the IC's pins.

-Bus Pirate Connections (wire colour refers to the patch wires in the following image); ground/GND refers to Vss, not the meter's analogue ground:
+Bus Pirate Connections (wire colour refers to the jumper/patch wires in the following image); ground/GND refers to Vss, not the meter's analogue ground:

 | CZ1  | Bus Pirate (clip colour)         | Wire colour |
 | ---- | -------------------------------- | ----------- |